alexn11/stable-diffusion-image-archive-lob/README.md

 # Desciption of the main app

 The app consists of the following elements:
-- a "random" button: generate a random key and its associated image
+- "random" button: generate a random key and its associated image.
-- a "prev" and "next" buttons: look up the image corresponding respectively to the previous or the next key from the current one
+- "prev" and "next" buttons: look up the image corresponding respectively to the previous or the next key from the current one
-- a "search again" button: search another image corresponding to the prompt given in the "prompt search" input
+- "search again" button: search another image corresponding to the prompt given in the "prompt search" input.
-- below the buttons: a text area below showing the key (with a copy button on its right side)
+- Below the buttons: a text area showing the key (with a "copy" button on its right side).
-- below the the key: a text input to search an image with a specific content, this will find a new key for an image that would be generated with the corresponding text input from the usual stable diffusion generation process.
+- Below the the key: a text input to search an image with a specific content, this will find a new key for an image that would be generated with the corresponding text input from the usual stable diffusion generation process.

 ![example of randomly generated image](images/random-key.png)
 ![example of prompt look-up](images/prompt-lob.png)